fchmainy/custom_attack_signatures/README.md

 # How to use it?
-You can use it as a module or as is.
+You can use plan & apply it or reference to it as a terraform module.

 ## Contents